 No first time DUI offenses or MIP charges are ever planned or intended for.
 So, when it comes to getting behind the wheel of a car after consuming a few drinks, the answer should always be no.

 If you drove yourself to the party and think you’re okay to drive home after taking some time to sober up — don’t risk it.
-Talk to another friend or person who you know is a D.D. for the night, or get an Uber, Lyft or local taxi to take you home.
+Talk to another friend or person who you know is a D.D. for the night.
+Another safe option is to get an Uber, Lyft or local taxi to take you home.
 These options are in place to not only keep you safe and help prevent drinking and driving, but to keep others around you safe on the road as well.

 Kitchin Law Firm brings more than 25 years of experience to handling criminal defense and traffic violation cases.
 We care about you, your record and your future.
-Give us a call today to schedule a free consultation and find out how we can fight to keep your record clean for the New Year!
+Contact us today and find out how we can fight to keep your record clean for the New Year!